mindspore-ai/docs/docs/lite/docs/source_en/index.rst

 										</div>

 										<div class="doc-article-desc">
-										This tutorial provides a sample program for MindSpore Lite to perform inference, which demonstrates the basic process of end-side inference with C-language by randomly typing, performing inference, and printing inference results, so that users can quickly understand the use of MindSpore Lite to perform inference-related APIs.
+										This tutorial provides a sample program for MindSpore Lite to perform inference, which demonstrates the basic process of end-side inference with C-language by randomly typing, performing inference, and printing inference results, so that users can quickly understand the use of MindSpore Lite to perform inference-related interfaces.
 										</div>
 									</div>
 								</a>